Social, Emotional, and Academic4 MINUTE READ

 Keeping Children Happy and Stress-Free This Holiday Season

-The holidays aren’t always how they appear in film or television.
+The holidays aren’t always how they appear in movies or TV.

-Of course, there’s the typical seasonal stress adults go through--prepping for family gatherings, buying and wrapping presents, attending children’s recitals, decorating the home, dealing with the in-laws...
+Of course, there’s the typical stress for adults--prepping for family gatherings, buying and wrapping presents, attending school events, decorating, baking, dealing with the in-laws...

 And then there are our kiddos.
-While it’s easy to romanticize this time of year for little ones, the holidays can also be stressful and anxiety-inducing.
+While it’s easy to romanticize this time of year for little ones, the holidays can be stressful for them, too.

 For kids, changes in routine can lead to stress

-Many children are used to steady routines, which are completely disrupted during the holidays.
+Many children are used to steady routines, and those can get disrupted during the holidays.
 School or daycare is closed, bedtimes go out the window, typical meals are swapped for different foods.
 Plus, many kids can be sensitive to the stress that occurs between family members.
 There’s a ton of new faces and pinched cheeks, loud noises and long trips.

 7 tips for smoother holidays with children

-While we’ll never remove all the seasonal stressors completely, there are some simple ways to make the holiday season run more smoothly for your little one.
-These small but purposeful tips can lead to more cherished memories and quality family bonding time.
+While we’ll never be able to remove all the seasonal stressors, there are some simple ways to make the holidays run more smoothly for your children.
+These small but purposeful steps can lead to fewer meltdowns and more quality bonding time.

 1 Be kind to yourself

-Kids are incredibly observant of their environment.
+Kids notice what goes on around them.
 Just as they learn language by absorbing it from their families, they also pick up on their caregivers' emotions.
 Kids can sense stress and anxiety and, in turn, they might act out.

-So while there might be tons of pressure to create that “picture perfect” holiday, remember to take care of yourself!
+So while you might feel pressure to create that “picture perfect” holiday, remember to take care of yourself!
 Prioritize what's important and take the time for self-care, whatever that entails.
-Maybe it means taking a nap when your toddler naps, or cutting back on scheduled activities.
-Is it absolutely essential to bake eight dozen cookies or mail out holiday cards this year?
+Maybe it means taking a nap, or cutting back on scheduled activities.
+Do you have to bake eight dozen cookies or mail out holiday cards this year?
 A calm parent helps lead to a calm child.

 2 Maintain a routine